TomKellerPMD/NseriesLinux/README.md

 # NseriesLinux
-Testing TCP/IP and RS232 interfaces using Debian on RaspberryPi 400.
+Tested TCP/IP and RS232 interfaces using Debian on RaspberryPi 400.

 to compile:
 sudo make nIONCME